Thomas Smith-Stark

 Thomas Cedric Smith-Stark, also known as Thomas Smith-Stark or Thomas C. Smith-Stark (January 1, 1948 - May 17, 2009) was an American linguist known for his researches on Mesoamerican languages.
 Most of his academic career was developed in Mexico, where he lived for 28 years and he collaborated on 96 papers.
 Along with Terrence Kaufman and Lyle Campbell, he helped to define Mesoamerica as a linguistic area.

 Smith-Stark was also part of the advisory board for the National Institute of Indigenous Languages and he took part in the discussions for drafting a Mexican policy on indigenous languages.

 Early career

 Thomas Smith-Stark developed an interest in linguistics when he was in high school.
 In the public library, he read classic works on the field.
 He chose linguistics as major when he went to Brown University.
 Smith-Stark worked two summers on Frederic Cassidy's Dictionary of American Regional English project.
 He spent one summer in highland Guatemala.

-He spent 22 months in the Marines working in military intelligence at Cherry Point, North Caroline.
+He spent 22 months in the Marines working in military intelligence at Cherry Point, North Carolina.
 As part of his service in the Marines, he was sent to Greece, where he compiled a dictionary of Marine English.
 In 1971, he entered the doctoral program in linguistics at the University of Chicago.